tanmaysharma1337/raspberrypi-smart-home/README.md

 ## Features

-- **Device Control**: Control smart home devices such as lights, thermostats, and locks from a single interface.
+- **Device Control**: Control smart home devices such as lights, turn on PC, control cameras, send notifications, trigger alarm.
 - **Real-time Updates**: Receive real-time updates on device status and changes.
 - **Authentication**: Secure your smart home with user authentication and authorization.
 - **Responsive Design**: Access the application from any device with a responsive user interface.